oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The following example uses a snippet of a WordPress
-\[[WordPress](#CIT_WORDPRESS)\] web application to show how to use the get_artifact function with an actual Node Template name:
+\[[WordPress](#CIT_WORDPRESS)\] web application to show how to use the get_artifact function with an actual node template name:

 ##### Example: Retrieving artifact without specified location
 ```